Keta

-Keta is a coastal town in the Volta Region of Ghana.
-It is the capital of the Keta Municipal District.
+Keta is a coastal town and the capital of the Keta Municipal District in the Volta Region of Ghana.

-Keta is the sixty-first most populous settlement in Ghana in terms of population, with a population of 23,207.
-Parts of the town were devastated by sea erosion between the 1960s and 1980s.
-Keta is mentioned in Maya Angelou's All God's Children Need Traveling Shoes.
+Keta has a population of 23,207.

 History

 Keta was settled by the Anlo Ewe, a sub-group of the Ewe people who, in the 17th century, migrated to the area from Ketu, in Benin via Adja Tado and Notsie in Togo.

 Keta was an important trading post between the 14th and the late 20th centuries.
 The town attracted the interest of the Danish, because they felt they could establish a base here without interference from rival European nations.
 Their first initiative was to place a factory at Keta to sell alcohol.